Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 - An AMI **can’t be edited**.
 Launch instance, update configuration and *make a new AMI*
 - Can be copied **between regions** (includes its snapshots)
 - Remember permissions. **Default = your account**
+---
+**Amazon Machine Images (AMIs)** are pre-configured templates used to launch virtual machines (called instances) in **Amazon EC2**.
+Each AMI includes:

+* A **root volume** with an operating system (e.g., Amazon Linux, Ubuntu, Windows).
+* **Launch permissions** that control who can use the AMI.
+* **Block device mappings** for additional storage volumes.

+### Key Concepts

+* **Public AMIs**: Provided by AWS or community members.
+Freely available for anyone.
+* **Private AMIs**: Created and visible only to your AWS account or shared with specific AWS accounts.
+* **Marketplace AMIs**: Provided by third-party vendors.
+Often come with software pre-installed (e.g., antivirus, database servers).

+### AMI Usage

+When launching an EC2 instance:

+1. Select an AMI (e.g., `Amazon Linux 2023`, `Ubuntu 22.04`).
+2. Choose instance type, storage, networking, and other settings.
+3. The instance boots with the OS and configuration defined in the AMI.

+### Creating Your Own AMI

+You can create custom AMIs from an existing EC2 instance:

+* Install your software and configure the instance.
+* Stop the instance and create an image from the AWS console or CLI.
+* Use that image to launch identical configured instances later.
+---
 ## DEMO: A4L AMI

 ```bash